 Data Verification process

-Off campus students and commuters are required to verify their biographical information during the first week of classes for the fall, winter, and spring terms in order for our office to determine that they have returned.
+Off campus students and commuters are required to verify their contact information during the first week of classes for the fall, winter, and spring terms in order for our office to determine that they have returned.
 Preregistering for courses does not preclude students from completing this process each term nor does the failure to finalize course schedules.
 A $100 late fee will be charged to any student who fails to complete this process on time.
 All other students who reside in College owned housing will be verified by the Residence Life Office.

 Web Registration Procedure